 LinkedIn serves as a bridge between you and your leads or potential employers.
 Your LinkedIn tagline gives them a brief insight into your professional outlook.
-And the summary section offers visitors a glimpse into your persona, accomplishments, professional aspirations, and more.
+LinkedIn about section offers visitors a glimpse into your persona, accomplishments, professional aspirations, and more.

 How to Write a LinkedIn Summary